Paybook/code-samples/SAT/Constancia de situación Fiscal SAT/README.md

 1. **Create "Constancia de situación Fiscal" job with Syncfy Widget**

-    Use Syncfy Widget to create a new credential, then get `id_credential` from webhook's [credential_create][syncfy-webhook-events] notification.
+    Use Syncfy Widget to create a new job.

 2. **Catch webhook documents_completed notification on your webhook server**

     You will see a notification like this: